glaumar/QRookie/README.md

 ## MacOS (Nix)
 ### Install Nix
-I recommend using the [graphical installer](https://determinate.systems/posts/graphical-nix-installer/) for installation.
+We recommend using the [graphical installer](https://determinate.systems/posts/graphical-nix-installer/) for installation.

-For more details, refer to [here](https://nixcademy.com/2024/01/15/nix-on-macos/)
+For more details, see [here](https://nixcademy.com/2024/01/15/nix-on-macos/)

 ### Build
 Some dependencies in Nix are not supported on Darwin, but they can actually run if you force them to compile.